ucsb-cs156/OLD-website-originial-repo/_tutorials/student_ex04.md

 for the package will usually tell you.
 If you don't know, you can look up the code at the website: <https://mvnrepository.com>.

+The ` <scope>test</scope>` means that these jar files will only be in the `CLASSPATH` when we are working with testing; this is one of the reasons that Maven requires us to have separate directory trees for `src/main/java` and `src/test/java`.

 # Adding Tests

 We can now add tests using JUnit.